 Can I train in Japan?

-Yes, this can be arranged.
+Yes, this can be arranged for dedicated students.

 Is Jujutsu good for self defence?